dright-spec/RightNFT123/replit.md

 ## Key Components

-### Verification-Based NFT Minting
+### Verification-Based NFT Approval
-The platform implements a comprehensive verification workflow where NFTs are only minted for fully verified rights:
+The platform implements a comprehensive verification workflow where rights must be approved before users can mint NFTs:
 - **YouTube Auto-Verification**: Automatic verification for YouTube content ownership
 - **Admin Review Process**: Manual verification for non-YouTube content
-- **Automatic NFT Minting**: NFTs are minted automatically when rights are verified
+- **Manual NFT Minting**: Users can mint NFTs manually after admin approval
 - **Blockchain Recording**: All Hedera transaction data is recorded in the database

 ### Right Types and Categories